redpesk-common/afb-libcontroller/docs/Usage.md

 ```

-The count of section is unlimited.
+The section count is unlimited.
 When declaring sections, the
 rules below must be followed:

 - the end of the array is marked with a section having a NULL key.